edgedb/edgedb/docs/edgeql/types.rst

 Types
 =====

-The foundation of EdgeQL is EdgeDB's rigorous typesystem.
+The foundation of EdgeQL is EdgeDB's rigorous type system.
 There is a set of EdgeQL operators and functions for changing, introspecting, and filtering by types.